William Browne (physician): Life

 For whigs allow no force but argument.

 Family

-Whilst in Kings Lynn William married Mary Greene (1699–1763), daughter of Elizabeth née Truman of Maryland and Charles Greene, an apothecary.
-They had one daughter Mary (1730–1773) who was the second wife of William Folkes (1700–1773), a barrister.
+While in Kings Lynn William married Mary Greene (1699–1763), daughter of Elizabeth née Truman of Maryland and Charles Greene, an apothecary.
+They had one daughter Mary (1730–1773), who was the second wife of William Folkes (1700–1773), a barrister.
 Their son was Sir Martin Browne Ffolkes FRS MP 1st Baronet Ffolkes of Hillington.